mparker17/frenchdeck-stabby_jack/README.md

 This game is played with one or more standard decks of 52 cards (or 54 with Jokers) and uses a standard face-down draw pile and face-up discard piles.
 Each player has a face up Stats Row representing their stat points, and an XP Row representing their experience points or killed/bagged monsters.
 You will also need some coins or other markers for marking damage to Hit Points (HP).

+This is a slight variation of the original rules requiring 13 points to win instead of 10.
+I never did calculations against the numbers used throughout the game to determine feasability, and 10 is a rather arbitrary decision which seems to work well.
+Some of my friends accidentally remembered the winning rule as 13 points instead of the original 10 and have told me that it works just fine.
+I have not encountered any game-breaking issues with this rule, and would love to hear any thoughts on the matter. -Mike Mallett <mike@nerdcore.net>

 ## Dealing the Cards

 Determine who will deal using whatever method you please.